-We’re hoping to spread knowledge about sustainable agriculture and organic produce to other parts of the island and even our own Thai staff, to show that it can be both economical and healthy.
+We’re hoping to spread knowledge about sustainable agriculture and organic produce to other parts of the island starting with our local staff, to show that it can be both economical and healthy.

 It’s not just about running a coworking space, but about making the world a little bit better, wherever you happen to be.
 That’s why we make sure that our staff are educated and continue to learn.